-a.
+- a.
 Rapid development of technology challenges interoperability.
 While new technologies may provide tools to further improve interoperability, the disproportionate rates of technological development amongst Alliance Nations could lead to compatibility issues.
 Additionally, the rate of advancement, along with the potential for unanticipated employment of emerging technologies, increases the level of uncertainty.
-Adaptive mind-sets and technological awareness will be needed to keep pace with and facilitate the adoption of new technologies.

-create differing levels of adoption and a reluctance to partner with Nations that employ such technologies in military operations.
-Policy and legal frameworks will need to keep pace with accelerating technological change.
+Adaptive mindsets and technological awareness will be needed to keep pace with and facilitate the adoption of new technologies. - b.
+Increasing legal and ethical concerns.
+New technologies, such as offensive cyber, AI, autonomous systems and human enhancement, are not yet widely accepted.
+Divergent ethical and legal interpretations, and acceptance of the evolving technologies, create differing levels of adoption and a reluctance to partner with Nations that employ such technologies in military operations.
+Policy and legal frameworks will need to keep pace with accelerating technological change. - c.

-c.
 The rate of technical advancement challenges acquisition and life-cycle management processes.
 Exploitation of state-of-the-art technology will require a change to defence and security organizations' acquisition and life-cycle management processes.
 Programmes today, and in the future, will require the flexibility to conduct technology insertion at every stage of design, build, delivery and service in the life-cycle of major military equipment.
 The procurement system must retain the flexibility to incorporate the latest technology at any point of the life-cycle.